pknviki95/Python/concepts/Datatypes/README.md

 ### Various types of Numbers Datatypes:

-- Number datatype are classified based on type of value we use
+- Number datatype are classified based on type of value we use.

     - **Integer datatype**
     - **float datatype**